icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [ngx-offline-indicator](https://github.com/thdang1009/ngx-offline-indicator) - A library designed to provide developers with a simple and customizable way to inform users about their internet connection status within their Angular applications.
 * [ngx-network-status](https://www.npmjs.com/package/ngx-network-status) - A lightweight Angular library to detect actual internet connectivity by pinging a backend endpoint — not just relying on `navigator.onLine`.
 * [d3-cloud-angular](https://github.com/maitrungduc1410/d3-cloud-angular) - D3 Cloud component for Angular built upon [d3-cloud](https://github.com/jasondavies/d3-cloud).
+* [ng-virtual-list](https://github.com/djonnyx/ng-virtual-list) - Maximum performance for extremely large lists.
+It is based on algorithms for virtualization of screen objects.

 ---